Oil market shows deep doubt over output freeze

 LONDON The oil world has been shaken this week by some of the biggest producers agreeing to freeze their output at January levels to contain a supply glut and prevent a further slide in prices, but markets show investors doubt this tactic will work.

-Iraq, Kuwait and the United Arab Emirates said they would observe a freeze, on condition enough other large exporters did the same.
+Iraq and Kuwait said they would observe a freeze, on the proviso that enough other large exporters did the same.

-The wild card is Iran, returning to the markets after years of sanctions, which has said it will resist any such curbs and stick to its pledge to increase production by 1 million barrels per day in the next 6-12 months.
+The wild card is now Iran, returning to the markets after years of sanctions on its exports, which said it will resist any such curbs and stick to its pledge to increase production by 1 million barrels per day over the coming six to 12 months.

-Oil ministers from Iran, Venezuela, Iraq and Qatar met in Tehran on Wednesday and Iranian oil minister Bijan Zanganeh said his country welcomed the decision by OPEC and non-OPEC oil producers to keep a "ceiling" on output.
+Oil ministers from Iran, Venezuela, Iraq and Qatar met in Tehran on Wednesday but the result of the meeting was not yet known.

-But Zanganeh did not explicitly say whether Iran would keep its own output at its January level.

 Tellingly, the longer end of the Brent futures price curve suggests that, for now, investors doubt that any such freeze would tilt the market into a supply deficit any time soon.

-The proposal aims to stem a 70 percent fall in the oil price over the last 20 months, after U.S. shale oil output and near-record production from OPEC and other major producers such as Russia created one of the largest global surpluses of modern times.
+The proposal is aimed at stemming a 20-month decline in the oil price that has slashed the value of a barrel by more than 70 percent, after U.S. shale oil output and near-record production from OPEC and other major producers such as Russia created one of the largest global surpluses in modern times.

+Benchmark Brent futures prices were little changed from Tuesday's close, up just 87 cents a barrel at $33.05 a barrel by 1211 GMT.

 "Doha may have ended in an agreement but it opens up more questions than it answers.
 All the meeting has done is highlight the difficulties in reaching any agreement.
 The market needs a cut, not a production freeze," David Hufton, an analyst at broker PVM Oil Associates, said.